-Ten Steps to "Fiery" Commitment: What It Takes to Complete Your First Novel
+Ten Steps to Help You Commit to Completing Your First Novel

 Want to Write a First Novel?
 Are You Ready to Be Committed?